 This equity crowdfunding platform allows businesses to sell shares to accredited investors.
 Crowdfunder has a network of 15,000 venture capitalists and angel investors.

 Fees: subscription models range from $299 per month to $999 per month.

 As an equity crowdfunding platform, Seedinvest allows startups to raise funds from individual investors and venture capital firms.
 Entrepreneurs must meet their minimum funding goals before investments are made final.

 Fees: they have a 7.5% placement fee with a 5% warrant coverage or equity, plus a $0 to $10,000 fee for escrow, marketing and legal expense reimbursements.

 The only crowdfunding site designed for legal cases.

 Choose the crowdfunding platform

 Use this list of the best crowdfunding sites to find the platform that works best for your project or cause.
 For more crowdfunding inspiration, take a look at these fundraising tips and ideas.
-Start your free fundraiser today.
+Start your fundraiser today.